wepapep/stopsleep/README.md

 This simple Batch script should stop your PC from going to sleep, locking the screen, and setting your status to "inactive".

+Download the lungcancer.bat file, double-click it and _walla_.

 Very useful in corporate environment.

 The script waits 30 seconds, open another instance of the script and quits.